-Summer Fruit Salsa & Cinnamon Butter Tortilla Chips are a whole new way to enjoy salsa and the summer season too.
+Summer Fruit Salsa and Cinnamon Chips are a whole new way to enjoy salsa and the summer season too.
 Just for the record, this salsa recipe is delicious during any season!

 The older I get, the more I like simple and easy, especially in the kitchen.
 This recipe for Summer Fruit Salsa & Cinnamon Butter Tortilla Chips fits both criteria in the most delicious of manners.
 Although you can use your imagination for this salsa recipe, this is what it boils down to